wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 THIS JOURNAL ENTRY MUST:
 - Document EVERY development activity from today
-- Follow EXACTLY the same structure as previous entries
+- Follow EXACTLY the same structure as previous entries, with one exception: always include the Technical Decisions section even if previous entries don't have it
 - Be placed at the TOP of docs/journal/engineering-journal.md (create file if it doesn't exist)
 - Replace any existing entry for today while preserving all other entries